vighneshiyer/vighneshiyer.com/content/personal/fun_things/recipes.md

   - Keep the pan for sauce making warm, but not on a flame.
 Add pasta water to the pepper 2-3 minutes before the pasta is al dente.
   - Stir aggressively when making the sauce.
 Make sure the pasta **has cooled down** (wait 1 minute) before adding pecorino or it will become clumpy and stringy.
 Add a little pecorino (2 handfuls, then the rest slowly) at a time along with pasta water to maintain temperature under 180F.
   - Before plating, warm plates in microwave for 30 seconds to get hot
+- [This Pasta Looks Easy.
+It’s Not.](https://www.youtube.com/watch?v=W830FdF0yo8) - A masterful execution of cacio e pepe with rigatoni.

 <details>
   <summary>Retrospective after 3/24/2024 preparation</summary>